texfaq/texfaq.github.io/FAQ-minxampl.md

-If the whole document is indeed necessary, it could be that your error is an overflow of some sort; the best you can do is to post the code ''around'' the error, and (of course) the full text of the error.
+If the whole document is indeed necessary, it could be that your error is an overflow of some sort; the best you can do is to post the code "around" the error, and (of course) the full text of the error.

 It may seem that all this work is rather excessive for preparing a simple post.
 There are two responses to that, both based on the